top of page

 1. You’re not failing.
 Your child’s brain is developing exactly as expected.

-Anger, meltdowns and frustration are not signs of bad behaviour—they’re signs of normal neural wiring.
+Anger, meltdowns and frustration are not signs of bad behaviour, they’re signs of normal neural wiring.

 2. Emotional regulation is a skill, not a personality trait.
+And skills can be taught, practised and strengthened.

 Studies show that children who learn breathing, grounding, and cognitive reframing early are better equipped for: